AuCson/Proof-of-Guardrail-Anonymous/README.md

 # Proof-of-Guardrail in AI Agents with Trusted Execution Environments

 We enable a human or agent chatting with a remote OpenClaw agent to request a cryptographic proof that the remote agent is indeed running behind some known guardrail.
-The repository demonstrates deployment of a simple guardrail and OpenClaw agent in a cloud TEE.
-For demonstrative purposes only, users can directly request attestation through the chat interface.
+The repository demonstrates deployment of a contet safety guardrail, fact checker, and an OpenClaw agent in a cloud TEE.
+Users can directly request attestation through the chat interface.

 ![attestation_request_via_chat](assets/telegram_screenshot.png)